Changissnz/nu_merchant_principal/README.md

 one factor in the two's ongoing efforts to maintain unity.
 Unity is posed as a question to be independently reviewed by the two, and also debated between them.

+This specific alliance also is intent on maintaining a "monoticity" over decisions to act, with aims for the expected and actual effects from these decisions to be predominantly one and the same.